This Slow Cooker Chickpea Curry (with sweet potatoes!) is delicious, largely hands-off, and can cook all day while you’re at work!

-Though delicious, those dishes (with the exception of the egg salad) can be a little time intensive.
+Though delicious, those dishes (with the exception of the egg salad) can be a little time and labor intensive.
 They’re great for dinner on a weekend, but maybe aren’t what I’d opt for after a long day at work.

 This recipe comes from the blog A Spicy Perspective, and has been modified just slightly.